daehwa/OptiTrackUnity-Stream/README.md

 1. Connect to WiFi (CMU Secure).

-2. Check ip address for later use in your own laptop.
+2. Check ip address of the classroom computer.
+This will be used in your own laptop later.
 	- Click "Search" next to Windows icon on the bottom left.
 	- Search "Command Prompt"
 	- Type `ipconfig` then enter.